daksh-7/refrigerant-optimization-chemours/README.md

 ## 2. Approach & Proposed Solution

-The problem is a classic resource allocation challenge, perfectly suited for **Linear Programming (LP)**.
+The problem is a resource allocation challenge, perfectly suited for **Linear Programming (LP)**.
 My approach is to translate the business rules and constraints into a formal mathematical model and solve it using the `PuLP` library in Python.

 ### A. Mathematical Formulation (The Plan)